perevalovds/ofxKuKinectV2/README.md

 You need to repeat them for each connected device to work with addon.

 That's all, now you could use addon and apps made using it.

+## Using addon (Windows)
+1. Create a new project using Project Generator.
+2. Copy a file from 'copy_to_bin' folder to 'bin' folder of your project.

 Engoy.
 For any questions contact us: kukuflex@gmail.com